jrecheverry/Lab2/README.md

 This testbench of the full adder verifies my truth table above.
 I did not run into any errors when running the simulaiton.

 # Main Lab
-For the main lab, we are tasked with creating a 4 bit adder that is capable of adding/subtracting and self=checking for over flow.
+For the main lab, we are tasked with creating a 4 bit adder that is capable of adding/subtracting and self-checking for over flow.